-These goals most closely represent the business strategies and objectives established by the Board and management in Farmer Mac's business plan for 2020 and seek to reward responsible growth by balancing the need for growth in business volume and earnings, disciplined underwriting, and continued financial stability with enhancement of stockholder value.
+These goals most closely represent the business strategies and objectives established by the Board and management in Farmer Mac's business plan for 2021 and seek to reward responsible growth by balancing the need for growth in business volume and earnings, disciplined underwriting, and continued financial stability with enhancement of stockholder value.
 The Compensation Committee believes that these short-term goals align with Farmer Mac's long-term goals and public mission.
-In 2020, the Compensation Committee continued its practice of aligning business strategies and objectives established by the Board and management in Farmer Mac's business plan for the year by linking the threshold, target, and maximum amounts for each of the "Earnings" and "Business Volume" components directly to projections made in Farmer Mac's business plan for 2020, instead of to fixed percentage increases over the prior year results.
-As detailed below, Farmer Mac must also achieve pre-established financial and business thresholds before any annual cash incentive compensation will be paid.
+In 2021, the Compensation Committee continued its practice of aligning business strategies and objectives established by the Board and management in Farmer Mac's business plan for the year by linking the threshold, target, and maximum amounts for each of the "Earnings" and "Business Volume" components directly to projections made in Farmer Mac's business plan for 2021, instead of to fixed percentage increases over the prior year results.
+As described below, Farmer Mac must also achieve pre-established financial and business thresholds before any annual cash incentive compensation will be paid.

-For 2020, each of the named executive officers other than Mr. Covington (who did not receive a cash bonus for performance in 2020) earned the percentages of the components of his or her targeted cash incentive compensation as described in the table below.
-65% of each individual's incentive compensation for 2020 reflected Farmer Mac's attainment of the specified measures, which was the same for all named executive officers.
+For 2021, each of the named executive officers earned the percentages of the components of his or her annual targeted cash incentive compensation as described in the table below.
+65% of each individual's incentive compensation for 2021 reflected Farmer Mac's attainment of the specified measures, which was the same for all named executive officers.
 The other 35% of an individual's cash incentive compensation reflected the Compensation Committee's qualitative evaluation of the achievements toward the strategic initiatives of Farmer Mac by each individual and the named executive officers as a group.
+Mr. Crady's annual cash incentive award earned in 2021 was prorated based on the number of days he was employed at Farmer Mac during 2021.

 For actual performance between threshold, target, and maximum amounts, the annual incentive award earned is interpolated on a straight-line basis.
 If performance falls below the threshold amount, no payment is made.
-For 2020, each of the named executive officers other than Mr. Covington earned the percentages of the components of his or her annual targeted cash incentive compensation as described in the table below.
-For 2020, Farmer Mac met or exceeded the amounts set forth in the maximum column for "Earnings" and "Ratio of Substandard Assets to Regulatory Capital" and the amount set forth in the threshold column for "Business Volume."
+For 2021, Farmer Mac met or exceeded:

+- the amount set forth in the maximum column for "Ratio of Substandard Assets to Regulatory Capital"; and - the amounts set forth in the threshold column for both "Earnings" and "Business Volume."

-The Compensation Committee places the most weight in the shortterm incentive "scorecard" on the "Leadership and Strategic Performance" component (weighted at 35%) because the Committee believes that some accomplishments in this area that are more subjective and not easily quantified can be significant drivers of long-term stockholder value.
-Some factors the Compensation Committee considers in its gualitative evaluation of each named executive officer were an individual's professional skills, leadership, responsibility, work organization, initiative, creativity, dedication, resourcefulness, and level of contribution to the attainment of business plan objectives and strategic initiatives.
-The Compensation Committee reviewed Farmer Mac's 2020 accomplishments and qualitatively judged, in its evaluation, the 2020 achievements by each of the named executive officers (other than Mr. Covington) and the named executive officers as a group, with particular focus on certain individuals' outstanding leadership during the significant changes in executive management and the Board during 2020, further enhancing Farmer Mac's longterm strategic planning and the effectiveness of risk management, and achieving strong earnings while maintaining capital adequacy and efficiency.
-When combined, the level of incentive achieved by each of the named executive officers (other than Mr. Covington) for 2020 ranged from 162% to 166% of the applicable target bonus.
-Annual incentive compensation payments for 2020, which are disclosed in "Executive Compensation-Summary Compensation Table," were paid in March 2021.
+The Compensation Committee places the most weight in the short-term incentive "scorecard" on the "Leadership and Strategic Performance" component (weighted at 35%) because the Committee believes that some accomplishments in this area that are more subjective and not easily quantified can be significant drivers of long-term stockholder value.
+Some factors the Compensation Committee considers in its qualitative evaluation of each named executive officer were an individual's professional skills, leadership, responsibility, work organization, initiative, creativity, dedication, resourcefulness, and level of contribution to the attainment of business plan objectives and strategic initiatives.
+The Compensation Committee reviewed Farmer Mac's 2021 accomplishments and qualitatively judged, in its evaluation, the 2021 achievements by each of the named executive officers and the named executive officers as a group, with particular focus on: